Menstrual cycle: everything you need to know about the female cycle

 How do I know if my menstrual cycle is 28 or 21 days long?

 The length of the cycle varies.
 If your period arrives after 21 days, then the length of your cycle is 21 days.
-If your period arrives after 28 days, it means that your cycle lasts 28 days.
+If your period arrives after 28 days, your cycle lasts 28 days.

 How can I calculate my menstrual cycle?

-Several methods exist to succeed in situating you in your menstrual cycle: you can simply note the days of your period in your calendar.
-Otherwise, there are mobile applications that allow you to follow your cycle according to the date of your period, your feelings, your presumed date of ovulation etc...
-Useful to plan your vacations or other!
+There are a number of ways you can figure out your menstrual cycle: simply note the days of your period in your calendar.
+Alternatively, there are mobile applications that allow you to track your cycle according to the date of your period, your feelings, your presumed ovulation date, etc. Handy for planning your vacations or anything else!

-It is unlikely to get pregnant right after your period.
-But it is not impossible: if your cycle is very short and ovulation takes place just after your period, if you have unprotected sex, you have a risk of getting pregnant.
+It's unlikely that you'll get pregnant right after your period.
+But it's not impossible: if your cycle is very short and ovulation takes place just after your period, if you have unprotected sex, you run the risk of getting pregnant.

-- Periodic protection: which one to choose for your period?
+- Period protection: which one to choose for your period?

-- Contraception and menstruation: how to choose it well?
+- Contraception and menstruation: how to choose the right one?

 - Duration of menstruation and the periodic cycle in women